CalderMarshall-zz/JS_ex/README.md

-These are some JS Exercises.
-Why doesn't lodash sort the cities properly in city.js?
+These are some JS exercises.